washingtonpost/ans-schema/docs/proposals/2017-5-26 - Advanced Table.md

 The order of elements is assumed to be top to bottom.

-Raw html is allowed here to make it possible to include more advanced markup, such as span tags.
-Currently, these tags are allowed in text elements, but I think this way is better for future proofing the advanced table.
+### Subtype

+ANS Subtype.
+Can be used to distinguish types of cells.

 ## Alternatives

 ### Cell types

-The spec could potentially have one type `cell`, and use subtype to distinguish between `data` and `header` cells.

-One could argue that it may be better to have one `cell` type and to use subtype to indicate `header` vs `data`.
-This would make the schema smaller, but would also require clients check two fields on each cell when implementing logic.
+The spec could potentially have one type for cells, `cell`, and use subtype to distinguish between `data` and `header` cells.
+This would make the schema smaller, but would also require clients check two fields on each cell.
 I don't have strong feelings on this either way.

 ## Concerns

 ### What happens if rows have different numbers of cells?

 Based on the order of elements and the assumed layout (left to right, or top to bottom), it is clear where each element should go.
-If the user wants to leave empty space in the table, they should include empty elements.
+If the user wants to leave empty space, they would include empty elements.
 Otherwise, it will be assuemd that any mismatch in length will lead to space at the end of the element.

 ### Why do we need multiple elements in a cell?

 We need to be able to represent multiple p tags within a cell.
-Furthermore, these p tags can include minor amounts of rendering information.
+Furthermore, these p tags can include minor rendering details.
 While we don't want any of that rendering information to be in the schema, we do need to be able to put additional properties on each paragraph within a cell.
 Allowing mutiple elements within a cell makes this possible.

 ### Why do we need both raw_html and text elements in the cell?

 Raw html makes it possible to include more advanced markup, such as span tags, on elements within a cell.
+Raw html would be used sparingly, only when text elements are not sufficient.

-While this currently isn't a problem, because text elements do allow tags right now, my understanding is that this will change in the future.
+While this currently isn't a problem, because text elements do not have restrictions, my understanding is that this will change in the future.
 I believe allowing raw_html in a cell will future proof this functionality, and avoid unnecessary migrations.

 An example from methode:
 ```